Bachelor of Science in Criminal Justice

 Scientific method, measurement, experimentation, survey research, observational methods, projective techniques, and content analysis used in social science research. [ 4 cr. ]

-Choose seven courses (28 credits) from the following (at least 16 credits must be at the 300 level or higher):
+Choose an additional seven courses (28 credits) from the following (at least 16 credits must be at the 300 level or higher):

 MET CJ 510 Special Topics in Criminal Justice